Yixin-Hu/TetWild/README.md

 We allow users to input the targeted number of vertices and the mesher would try its best to match that number with 5% error.
 When the targeted number of vertices is unrealistically small, then the output tetmesh may not have number of vertices matched.

+💡 If you want a tetmesh with low resolution, please use larger envelop and larger ideal edge length.

 - Sizing field

 Users can provide a background tetmesh in .msh format with vertex scalar field `values` stored.
 The scalar field `values` is used for controling edge length.
 The scalars inside an element of the background mesh are linearly interpolated.

-[Here](https://drive.google.com/open?id=1-5AyoQ-CdZnX8IAqZoqgW1tiNBTNvFjJ) is an example including input surface mesh, background mesh and output tetmeshes with/without sizing control.
+💡 [Here](https://drive.google.com/open?id=1-5AyoQ-CdZnX8IAqZoqgW1tiNBTNvFjJ) is an example including input surface mesh, background mesh and output tetmeshes with/without sizing control.

 - Smoothing open regions